How to get the best tusk photo & make it count for elephant conservation

 Shutter speed refers to the amount of time- generally a fraction of a second- the aperture stays open.
 This is another way DSLR cameras control the amount of light touching the sensor.
 A fast shutter speed, let’s say 1/320 of a second, is able to freeze and capture motion in your photograph.

-A slower shutter speed, for example 1/30 of a second, will allow for more light, and also capture any movement in the image as a “blur”.
+A slower shutter speed, for example, 1/30 of a second, will allow for more light, and also capture any movement in the image as a “blur”.
 For this reason, if you are using a slow shutter speed, it is imperative to use a tripod!
-You may not notice, but the miniscule movements your hands and arms make while holding the camera will be captured when using a shutter speed longer that 1/60 of a second.
+You may not notice, but the minuscule movements your hands and arms make while holding the camera will be captured when using a shutter speed longer than 1/60 of a second.

 What are the benefits of using a slow shutter speed?
 Incredible focus, as long as you shoot with a tripod.
 Our second unique perspective of shooting a close-up elephant tusk photo is using a long shutter speed.
 This shot will not be easy to capture- if your subject moves during the time of exposure, your image quality will be less than perfect.
 But the challenge is what makes it exciting, and why succeeding will result in extraordinarily one-of-a-kind images!

 A camera’s ISO refers to the amount of unnatural light technologically created inside the DSLR.
 Using a high ISO, such as 800, can be very useful when photographing in dark locations.
 The fallback, however, is that a high ISO can result in a grainy- or “noisy”- image.